 Grab your vase, branches, and rock and get ready to put everything together.

 Tie the clump of branches into a bunch.
 This makes them more manageable and keeps them from flopping around.
 Make sure that the string is low enough on the stems so that the rocks will hide the string when you put it in the vase.

-Place the branches in the center of the vase and add the decorative stones around it to support the branches and keep them straight.
+Place the branches in the center of the vase and add the river rocks around it to support the branches and keep them straight.

 Display Your New Decor

 And that is it, my friends.
 It is now time to find the perfect spot for your new dollar tree decoration.

 It just goes to show that something doesn’t have to cost an arm and a leg to be beautiful.